Cart Account

 • 64GB memory modules have slightly lower memory bandwidth than the dual ranked RDIMMS.

 • An unbalanced memory configuration will lead to lower memory performance as some channels will be unused or used unequally.
-Even worse, an unbalanced memory configuration can lead to unpredictable memory performance based on how the system fractures the memory space into multiple regions ( Linux maps out these memory domains (ESXi)
+Even worse, an unbalanced memory configuration can lead to unpredictable memory performance based on how the system fractures the memory space into multiple regions as Linux maps out these memory domains (ESXi)

 Memory controller logic was designed around having all memory slots populated to return the highest memory bandwidth, so it should come as no surprise Figure 2 is the recommendation for a balanced configuration populated with twelve DIMMs.
 If a balanced and fully populated configuration with twelve DIMMs cannot be executed, then a balanced configuration with six DIMMs as in Figure 3 is the alternative recommendation, as memory bandwidth is reduced by only 3% when compared to twelve DIMMs.